 Today I’m going to go a little in dept on how I studied for my courses in medical school and what helped me to raise my grades.
-There are a few things I tried and those of you who have been following my journey have noticed that I try a lot of different things.
-I tried repeating courses, re-watching lectures, trying to grasp as much as I could but I’ve noticed that just learning how to study is a struggle on it’s own.
+There are a few things I tried and those of you who have been following my journey have noticed that I definitely try a lot of different things.
+So far I’ve tried re-watching lectures, trying to grasp as much as I could but I’ve noticed that just learning how to study is a struggle on it’s own.
 Today I wanted to share my top tips, divided per subject hoping that this post might help some of you (pre)med students out!

 A lot of people have a love hate relationship with anatomy.
 I must admit that with the wrong study technique I had the same issue.
 Anatomy can be very very overwhelming in terms of the quantity of information you need to know.

 How I tackle this?
 Lectures and slides.

 I go to anatomy class, even if I don’t find it very useful, just because I type out notes during class and it keeps me focussed on what the professor is telling me.
 After class I print out my notes and try to revise them as quickly as possible.
 Making sure that I look at all of the pictures and the information found on these slides.